deadmanoz/deadmanoz.xyz/_posts/p2ms-data-carry-1.md

 The ability to generate predetermined patterns of public keys such as Key Burn addresses in this instance, or burn addresses in general, is almost impossible because it requires generating a private key that leads to the desired public key.
 Said another way, the probability of arriving at a pre-determined pattern for an ECC-256 public key is "infinitesimally small to the point where a computer would need to grind away at keys for billions of years in order to produce a valid private key" [[Bitcoin Stamps||https://github.com/mikeinspace/stamps/blob/main/Key-Burn.md]].

-Because of the near impossibility of generating a private key that leads to a predetermined pattern in a public key, the existence of a highly improbably patterned public key is accepted as evidence that there is no corresponding private key... and that the key cannot be used to spend the output!
+Because of the near impossibility of generating a private key that leads to a predetermined pattern in a public key, the existence of a highly improbable patterned public key is accepted as evidence that there is no corresponding private key... and that the key cannot be used to spend the output!

 According to the [official Bitcoin Stamps protocol documentation](https://github.com/mikeinspace/stamps/blob/main/Key-Burn.md), there are 4 Key Burn addresses/patterns/public keys:
 - `022222222222222222222222222222222222222222222222222222222222222222`